An Introduction to Gulp.js - SitePoint

 CSS Task

-Finally, let’s create a CSS task which compiles Sass
+Finally, let’s create a CSS task that compiles Sass

 .scss files to a single

 .css file using gulp-sass.
-This is a Gulp plug-in for node-sass which binds to the super-fast LibSass C/C++ port of the Sass engine (you won’t need to install Ruby).
+This is a Gulp plugin for node-sass, which binds to the super-fast LibSass C/C++ port of the Sass engine.
 We’ll presume your primary Sass file

 scss/main.scss is responsible for loading all partials.

-Our task will also utilize the fabulous PostCSS via the gulp-postcss plug-in.
-PostCSS requires its own set of plug-ins and we’ll install:
+Our task will also utilize the fabulous PostCSS via the gulp-postcss plugin.
+PostCSS requires its own set of plugins, and we’ll install these ones:

 - postcss-assets to manage assets.
 This allows us to use properties such as

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!